ElandVarse/100-days-of-code/log.md

 ### Day 80: March 23, 2020

 **Today's Progress**: Started a new course, we're gonna make an application that utilizes nodeJS and React, this is the first time i'm gonna see mobile.
 Today, we've only construct the base for the app.

+### Day 81: March 23, 2020

+**Today's Progress**: Today i learned about routes and SQLite while tried to fix bugs in my codes.